Fannon/mobo/cli.md

 -i  --init          Creates a new raw project in the current directory -f  --force         Forces the upload of the complete model

-    --dont-watch    Skips Watching the filesystem and serving the webapp mobo will exit after completion
+-r  --run-through   Skips Watching the filesystem and serving the webapp
+                    mobo will exit after completion
                     This might be useful if mobo is triggered in other skripts